 It's worth it: People who eat mindfully may make healthier choices.
 In an International Journal of Complementary & Alternative Medicine study, teens who practiced mindful eating also exercised more and chose lower-calorie foods than those who didn't.
 (It worked for this writer: I Changed the Way I Think About Food and Lost 10 Pounds)

 It's true that you can be mindful anywhere, but step outside for a few minutes if you can.
 Abblett calls the outdoors "a sensory firework show."
 You might feel a breeze, the sun, or some raindrops on your skin; you can smell the flowers or trees, hear the sound of birds or a river in the distance; see squirrels, plants, or ants.
 "Nature reminds us to just be."
 (Getting outside isn't just a mindfulness exercise; spending time in nature also has a ton of legit health benefits, too.)

 Listen to Music (No, *Really* Listen)

-Play one of your favorite songs and try to find something—a line, an instrument—that you haven't noticed before, even if you've heard the song, oh, about a billion times (now you can bring back that Rihanna).
+Mindfulness exercises don't need to be analog.
+Pop in your AirPods, play one of your favorite songs, and try to find something—a line, an instrument—that you haven't noticed before, even if you've heard the song, oh, about a billion times (now you can bring back that Rihanna).
 Mindful music listening has been associated with relaxation and concentration in people recovering from a stroke, according to a study published in the Annals of the New York Academy of Sciences.
 (Related: Hate HIIT?
 Science Says Music Might Make It Way More Bearable)